Finland: exhibition ‘The Bridge: Greetings from Two Republics’

 What kind of similarities and differences are there between Estonia and Finland?
 What about Finnish and Estonian national feelings, patriotism and independence in the light of history as well as through the eyes of contemporary artists?

 The exhibition is created by the Estonian Institute, the Virka Gallery and the Embassy of Estonia in Helsinki.
 Exhibition texts are written by Mikko-Olavi Seppälä with Toomas Hiio and Kai Lobjakas as experts.
-The curator is Veikko Halmetoja and artists chosen to be in the exhibition are Alexei Gordin, Marja Helander, Flo Kasearu, Johanna Ketola, Karel Koplimets, Tatjana Muravskaja, Sepideh Rahaa and Sanni Seppo.
+The curator is Veikko Halmetoja and artists are Alexei Gordin, Marja Helander, Flo Kasearu, Johanna Ketola, Karel Koplimets, Tatjana Muravskaja, Sepideh Rahaa and Sanni Seppo.

 The exhibition will feature a side programme that includes seminars and concerts, the first event – the history seminar – will take place on December 1, 2017.